anodyne/docs/installation.md

 #### Update CodeIgniter

-Before you begin, you'll need to update one of the config files in Nova to ensure that links created by Nova won't include `index.php`.
-Copy the code below and paste it into `application/config/config.php` below the `require_one` line.
+To begin, you'll need to update Nova's config to ensure that any links won't include `index.php` in them.
+Copy the code below and paste it into `application/config/config.php` below the `require_once` line.

 ```.language-php
 $config['index_page'] = "";